Table of Contents

 Atropine causes inhibition of secretion of the sweat glands causing hyperthermia in children and elderly, which is called atropine fever.
 Because of inhibition of sweating, salivation and lacrimation, it is termed as dry bone.

-Large doses of atropine cause tachycardia and arrhythmias; also, block in the intraventricular conduction, which is difficult to treat.
+Large doses of atropine cause tachycardia and arrhythmias; also a block in the intraventricular conduction, which is difficult to treat.

 In elderly patients, atropine causes angle closure glaucoma; and urinary retention in men with prostatic hyperplasia.